laevad/laevad_laravel_10/README.md

-# Basic Template by Al Dave
+# Laravel Starter Template by Al Dave

-This is a basic template created by Al Dave.
+This is a laravel starter template created by Al Dave.
 You can find the code for this template on [GitHub](https://github.com/laevad/laevad_laravel_10).
 ## Introduction

 This starter template is designed to help you kickstart your Laravel project.
 It includes basic setup and structure to get you up and running quickly.